prof7bit/TorChat/src/tools/readme_plugin_win.txt

       %ProgramFiles%\Tor\
       %ProgramFiles%\Vidalia Bundle\Tor\

-  Tor only needs to be installed on your computer, it doesn not need to be running or configured in any special way to use TorChat.
+  Tor only needs to be installed on your computer, it does not need to be running or configured in any special way to use TorChat.
 TorChat will take care of all that automatically and without interfering with your other usage of Tor.